 - It is used to delight the senses

 - It eliminates fear

-If you are using marijuana solely for the purpose of medicine then it is not a sin, however, the topic is debatable when it comes to recreational use.
-The purpose of smoking marijuana for leisure is considerably called a sin.
+If you are using cannabis solely for the purpose of medicine then it is not a sin, however, the topic is debatable when it comes to recreational use.
+The purpose of smoking cannabis for leisure is considerably called a sin.

-According to religioncheck.com, smoking marijuana is a sin when you are using it for pleasure and actually an offense that can have you jailed in some countries.
+According to religioncheck.com, smoking cannabis is a sin when you are using it for pleasure and actually an offense that can have you jailed in some countries.

 Cannabis should never be abused or used randomly since it can have serious damages in your life.